 Essential Oil Options

-While adding essential oils is an optional step, it enhances the natural pain and anti-inflammation properties of the salve.
+While adding essential oils is an optional step, it enhances the anti-inflammation properties of the salve and helps decrease aches and discomfort.
 What oils you use depends on you.
 There are a lot of good oils would pair well with this dandelion salve.

 - White Fir

 (If you’re interested in my favorite oils, you can get some of them here.)

 Store this salve in an air tight container and apply to achy parts of your body when needed.

 And, as always, the FDA hasn’t endorsed anything I’ve said here today and I’m not a doctor, nor am I trying to diagnose anything.
 Also, this post contains affiliate links.
 If you click on them and make a purchase, I earn a few cents.
 It helps pay for this blog, but it doesn’t cost you anything extra.